dustin-lennon/LodestoneRSS/README.md

 ------------------------
 If you would like to host your own JSON file, make the following adjustments and additions:

-1. Upload api.php and lodestone_rss.php as well to your web server.
+1. Edit genRSS.sh file to where it matches the location of where your lodestone_rss.php is and the path location of where api.php is.

 2. Edit line 69 to where it reads something similar to `$Data = json_decode(file_get_contents('http://ffxiv.stelth2000inc.com/wp-content/plugins/ffxiv-lodestone-rss/lodestone_rss.json'), true);`.

+3. Upload api.php, genRSS.sh, and lodestone_rss.php as well to your web server.

+4. chmod genRSS.sh to 775

-3. Create a cron job to run lodestone_rss.php hourly `0 * * * * php5 /path/to/lodestone_rss.php`
+5. Create a cron job to run lodestone_rss.php hourly `0 * * * *  /home/demonicpagan/ffxiv/wp-content/plugins/ffxiv-lodestone-rss/genRSS.sh`

 In the future, I'll add this as a feature to enable/disable running locally after creating an administration back-end for the plug-in.